The Hand That First Held Mine: Plot summary

 The novel alternates between two primary storylines.
 The first follows Lexie Sinclair, a recent graduate described as rebellious and bored, who leaves her rural home for London in the 1950s.
 There, she becomes involved in the city's art scene and develops a relationship with magazine editor Innes Kent, 13 years her senior.
 Lexie's journey explores self-discovery as she navigates professional and personal life at a time when women's independence was influenced by societal norms.

 In contrast, the contemporary storyline revolves around Elina Vilkuna, a Finnish-Swedish artist living in modern-day London.
 After a difficult birth involving a Caesarian section, Elina experiences memory loss and struggles to adjust to motherhood.
 Her partner Ted, a film editor, also grapples with childhood memories that become more vivid as Elina and Ted's lives are revealed to have ties to Lexie's narrative.

-Lexie and Innes move in together and have a son, Theo.
+Lexie and Innes move in together.
 Innes is still married to his estranged wife, Gloria, with whom he has a daughter, Margo.
+Innes dies suddenly from pneumonia and Lexie has a relationship with Felix, and they have a son, Theo.
 Following a sudden tragedy, Lexie dies.
 Margo, unable to have her own children, takes Theo in and raises him as her own, concealing his true parentage.
 This hidden past affects Theo, who is later revealed to be Ted, experiencing repressed memories of his early life.
 This emotional trauma resurfaces in the contemporary narrative, contributing to Ted's turmoil as he navigates life with Elina and their newborn child.
 As Elina recovers from postpartum depression, Ted begins to struggle emotionally.

 Elina learns about Lexie's past, which helps her understand Ted's emotional difficulties and her own connection to his history.
 This understanding allows her to process her own experiences with motherhood.
 The novel concludes with a sense of hopeful connection.
 Elina, Ted, and their baby form a new family unit, while also carrying the weight of the past.
 Acknowledging their intertwined stories aids in healing and allows them to move forward.
 The emotional burden of their histories begins to lessen as they confront their truths together.
 Elina embraces her role as a mother, and Ted begins to reconcile aspects of his identity previously hidden from him.